UK Adult Social Care Tender Pipeline 2026–2029

 • 2.
 Map your growth priorities.
 Identify neighbouring areas or regions where your model is a good fit, then note which frameworks or DPS arrangements may open during 2026–2029.

 • 3.
 Build your readiness timeline.
 Work backwards 6–12 months from expected recommission dates to plan bid library updates, evidence collection, staffing plans and partnership discussions.
+If you need structured support, you can also explore our health and social care bid writing and tendering knowledge hub for practical guidance, strategy and examples.

 • 4.
 Cross-check with live tenders.
 Use the pipeline for medium-term planning, and your live tender alerts for in-year opportunities, variations and one-off projects.